 - If you are at home during the day, then do this throughout the day, feeding a piece of kibble at a time.
 For dogs that are really food driven and dive into their meals, rather give a small handful of food in the bowl and then use the rest throughout the day.

 - After a few days (and some dogs take longer) when the dog is reliable sitting each and every time, then you will start to fade the reward.

-request a Sit for anything the dog wants, or does i.e. Sit before being given food, Sit before the ball is thrown, Sit before attention is given, Sit before going out the door - the list is endless.
+As mentioned in the prevention for pups above, put the dog onto a Work to Earn schedule and request a Sit for anything the dog wants, or does i.e. Sit before being given food, Sit before the ball is thrown, Sit before attention is given, Sit before going out the door - the list is endless.

 You can keep the motivation going after the behaviour has been successfully changed by taking a few pieces of kibble and at odd times call your dog to you, ask for s a Sit, Praise and treat.